 – a little/a few

-Learning and understanding how countable and uncountable nouns are used differently in English will DRAMATICALLY improve your grammar!
+Learning and understanding how countable and uncountable nouns are used differently in English will certainly improve your grammar!

 In this lesson we’re focusing on English nouns.
 Why?
 Because so many of the mistakes you’re making in English are related to the way that you use nouns.

 Starting from the top, there are two types of English noun, countable and uncountable English nouns.

 Now, you might be thinking “yeah, yeah, yeah, yeah… Whatever it doesn’t really matter!”
 But actually, it does matter.
 It really really does, for a whole lot of reasons!
 Like, how to use articles correctly.

 How to use ‘much’ and ‘many’, ‘so’ and ‘such’, ‘some’ and ‘any’ or ‘a little’ and ‘a few’.
 These words all depend on the type of noun and learning and understanding more about countable and uncountable nouns and how they’re used differently will dramatically improve your English grammar!

 I guarantee you that some of the mistakes that you’re making in English are because you are treating an uncountable noun like a countable noun or a countable noun like an uncountable noun!

 Now, I’ve made you a ‘cheat sheet’ to help you understand these rules and I’m going to tell you how to download it at the end of this lesson.